 For the second category, the research focuses on comparing translators' translation styles.
 This topic can be divided into the comparison of the translation styles between self-translating and non-self-translating translators, as well as the comparison of the stylistic characteristics and differences between different translators.
-Exploring the translation styles of self-translating translators and non-self-translating translators and comparing these with non-translated texts (Obaid et al., 2017) can help understand the stylistic differences between translations and original works, as well as how translators treat their own and others' translations.
+Exploring the translation styles of self-translating translators and non-self-translating translators and non-self-translating translators and comparing these with non-translated texts (Obaid et al., 2017) can help understand the stylistic differences between translations and original works, as well as how translators treat their own and others' translations.
 Tracking the stylistic characteristics and differences among translators, as well as the stylistic differences among them (Liu & Afzaal, 2021), is helpful in revealing each translator's unique translation style and translation technique.

 Finally, the research examines the interaction between translators' translation styles or translation choices and external factors (language structures, technical tools, and social and cultural backgrounds).
-On the one hand, it explores the influence of Translator Translation Styles and external factors (Lee, 2018), and investigates whether the structural distance between the source language and the target language will affect the contrast between translators' styles and authors' styles and the factors that affect translators' translation styles or "voices" in workflow involving machine translation (Kenny & Winters, 2020), and analyzes several major influencing factors of stylistic differences interpreted from translators' personal attributes and sociocultural backgrounds (Ping, 2023).
-On the other hand, it explores the specific characteristics of translators' choices and their correlation with the external environment and investigates the characteristics of translators' choices in the translation process, as well as the connection between these choices and the environment beyond the language (Solovyeva, 2021).
+On the one hand, it explores the influence of Translator Translation Styles and external factors (Lee, 2018), and investigates whether the structural distance between the source language and the target language will affect the contrast between translators' styles and authors' styles and the factors that affect translators' translation styles or "voices" in workflow involving machine translation (Kenny & Winters, 2020), and analyzes several major influencing factors of stylistic differences interpreted from translators' personal attributes and socio-cultural backgrounds (Ping, 2023).
+On the other hand, it explores the specific characteristics of translators' choices and their correlation with the external environment and investigates the characteristics of translators' choices and the investigates the environment beyond the language (Solovyeva, 2021).